Szego condition, scattering, and vibration of Krein strings: Canonical Hamiltonian systems

-where the integrals are understood in $L^2(\R)$ sense.
+where the integrals are understood in $L^2(\R)$-sense.
 In particular, we have

-when $t\to +\infty$ and $o(1)$ is understood in $L^2(\Hh_0)$ sense. \end{Lem} \beginpf We claim that
+when $t\to +\infty$ and $o(1)$ is understood in $L^2(\Hh_0)$-sense. \end{Lem} \beginpf We claim that

-where the integrals are understood in $L^2(\R)$ sense.
+where the integrals are understood in $L^2(\R)$-sense.
 To prove \eqref{eq25}, we first assume that $h\in L^1(\R)\cap L^2(\R)$.
-Denote the right hand side of \eqref{eq25} by $Z_t$.
-Notice that the integrals in the right hand side of \eqref{eq25} converge absolutely.
+Denote the right-hand side of \eqref{eq25} by $Z_t$.
+Notice that the integrals in the right-hand side of \eqref{eq25} converge absolutely.
 We only need to check that the images of $U^0_t Y$ and $Z_t$ under $\W_{\Hh_0}$ coincide.
 Indeed,

 for almost all $s \in \R$ where the limits are understood in the $L^2(\R)$-sense.
-Since $L^1(\R)\cap \L^2(\R)$ is dense in $L^2(\R)$, we can extend \eqref{eq25} to all of $L^2(\R)$ by continuity.
+Since $L^1(\R)\cap L^2(\R)$ is dense in $L^2(\R)$, we can extend \eqref{eq25} to all of $L^2(\R)$ by continuity.
 The formula \eqref{sa10} is immediate from \eqref{eq25} if we use the notation for Fourier transform.
 Finally, taking $t=0$ in \eqref{sa10} gives $y_{1}(\tau) = (\widehat{h}(\tau) + \widehat{h}(-\tau))/\sqrt{2}$, $y_{2}(\tau) = -i(\widehat{h}(\tau) - \widehat{h}(-\tau))/\sqrt{2}$ and the formula \eqref{sa12} follows.
 Since $\lim_{t\to +\infty}\|\widehat h(-(\tau+t))\|_{L^2(\R_+)}=0$, we get the first limit in \eqref{sa11}.
 The second one can be proved similarly.

-\begin{Rema} In Appendix, we show that the dynamics $U_t^0$ can be easily reduced to the shift operator on the real line.
+The free dynamics $U_t^0$ is known to be reducible to the shift operator on the real line.
 We recall that construction in Section \ref{app2}.

 {\bf Proof of Theorem \ref{t1}.} {\it Existence of $Y_{X,\pm}$.}